markangelogallardo/CSC172-AssociationMining-Gallardo/README.md

 - Preprocess the bakery/cafe data and perform EDA with visualizations
 - Implement Apriori algorithm twice to generate association rules, one with coffee and one without, both implemented with parameter tuning
 - Generate and evaluate top association rules
-- Evaluate rules using support, confidence, lift, and conviction metrics
+- Evaluate rules using support, confidence, and lift
 - Visualize patterns and derive business insights

 ### 1.3 Scope and Limitations